 Funds: The ARRS Leonard Berlin Scholarship is not

 intended for investigators seeking support for a specific research project or

 as seed money for research.
 The money may not be spent for the purchase of

 equipment.
 Indirect costs may not be paid from this fund.

-institution or the ARRS scholar may wish to bring the grant to an end before
+institution or the ARRS Leonard Berlin Scholar may wish to bring the grant to an end before

 the completion of the study.
 This may be arranged at any time by agreement